gottacatchenall/ms_sampling_effort/manuscript.md

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs](./figures/positiveassociations.png){#fig:associations}

-From @fig:associations, we see that divergence from indepedent probability of observing to species cooccuring for a set host-parasite metaweb across XX sites [@Hadfield2014TalTwo].
+From @fig:associations, we see that divergence from independent probability of observing to species cooccuring for a set host-parasite metaweb across XX sites [@Hadfield2014TalTwo].

+Canard's neutrally forbidden links between species of very low relative biomass

 # The impact of false-negatives on network analysis and prediction